(

 But just because I generated leads for those offers doesn't mean it was the best fit.

-I’ve got referral partners with every form of lead generation you can think of.
+I’ve got referral partners with every form of customer acquisition you can think of.
 Why?

 Different B2B offers are more suited to different channels.